sverweij/dependency-cruiser/doc/api.md

                 to: the resolved 'to'
                 rule: the violated rule, which consists of a
                     name: the (short) name of the rule
-                    severity: the severetiy of the violation (error, warn or info) error : the number of errors,
+                    severity: the severity of the violation (error, warn or info) error : the number of errors,
              warn  : the number of warnings,
-             info  : the number of informational messages }
+             info  : the number of informational messages,
+             optionsUsed: the options used to generate the dependency graph - the same ones as mentioned under _options_ above.
+           }
 }
 ```